TheR3dWizard/scapesstudview/README.md

-# Flutter APP for the BLE Attendance Project
+# Flutter APP for PSG Scapes

-The frontend for the BLE attendance project, it simply acts as a way for users to login to their accounts and has the following features
+The frontend for PSG Scapes, it has the following features

 ## Login